 We present a rare case of natural disappearance of feral pigs in an extensive area without using traditional methods of control (eradication) programs.
-The drastic reduction in population of feral pigs occurred in a 14-year period (1998-2012) due to the transformation of cattle ranches into a Protected Area (PA).
-In PA there is no estimate of density or frequency of occurrence in previous periods, but the occurrence was common, as regularly observed by the reserve staff and by researchers (Cordeiro and Oliveira, pers. obs.) during in a mammal survey in the region.
-In this context, feral pigs gradually "disappeared" from the PRNH.
-Park rangers report that visual records of feral pigs were extremely rare in recent past, with no records for years (RPPN Park rangers, pers. comm; Cordeiro and Oliveira, pers. obs).
+The drastic reduction in population of feral pigs occurred in a 15-year period (1998-2012) due to the transformation of cattle ranches into a Protected Area (PA).
 However, the current absence of pigs in PA area contrasts with the adjacent cattle ranch where the species is abundant.
-To understand the current distribution of feral hogs in the region we partitioned the effects of variation of feral pig's presence considering the habitat structure (local), landscape composition and the occurrence of potential predators (jaguar and puma).
+To understand the current distribution of feral hogs in the region we partitioned the effects of variation of feral pigs presence considering the habitat structure (local), landscape composition and the occurrence of potential predators (jaguar and puma).
 Additionally, we modeled the distributions of feral pigs in Northern Pantanal, projecting into the past using the classes of vegetation cover before the PA implementation (year 1988).
 Our goal includes (i) identifying the spatial distribution patterns of feral pigs and (ii) inferring about the effect of landscape change, due to the implantation of a Protected Area (PA), in the occurrence of the species.